 Providing ample evidence that sometimes you actually should talk to strangers.

-NOTE: Bobby Fitzpatrick is now open daily from 4pm on weekdays and 12pm on weekends until late.
+NOTE: Bobby Fitzpatrick is now open daily from 5pm on weekdays and 12pm on weekends until late.
+You can find out more, and book a table, HERE.

 Bobby Fitzpatrick | 273 West End Lane, NW6 1QS